loda-lang/loda-programs/programs/oeis/list6.md

 * [A339824](http://oeis.org/A339824) ([L05 program](339/A339824.asm)): Even bisection of the infinite Fibonacci word A003849.
 * [A339825](http://oeis.org/A339825) ([L11 program](339/A339825.asm)): Odd bisection of the infinite Fibonacci word A003849.
 * [A340068](http://oeis.org/A340068) ([L18 program](340/A340068.asm)): a(n) is the number of integers in the set {n+1,n+2, . . . ,2n} whose representation in base 2 contain exactly three digits 1’s.
+* [A340228](http://oeis.org/A340228) ([L27 program](340/A340228.asm)): a(n) is the sum of the lengths of all the segments used to draw a rectangle of height 2^(n-1) and width n divided into 2^(n-1) rectangles of unit height, in turn, divided into rectangles of unit height and lengths corresponding to the parts of the compositions of n.
 * [A340257](http://oeis.org/A340257) ([L04 program](340/A340257.asm)): a(n) = 2^n * (1+n*(n+1)/2).
 * [A340301](http://oeis.org/A340301) ([L05 program](340/A340301.asm)): a(n) = n * floor(log_2(n)).
 * [A340371](http://oeis.org/A340371) ([L05 program](340/A340371.asm)): a(n) = 1 if the odd part of n is noncomposite, 0 otherwise.